wiremock/wiremock/docs/source/running-standalone.rst

 (and serve stubs) for long periods (without resetting) without exhausting the heap.
 The ``--record-mappings`` option isn't available if this one is specified.

+``--container-threads``:
+The number of threads created for incoming requests.
+Defaults to 200.

 ``--help``:
 Show command line help